easybuilders/easybuild-tutorial/docs/2021-lust/cray/introduction.md

 ### Lmod

-In addition to the default Environment Modules system, CPE offers support for [Lmod](https://lmod.readthedocs.io) as an alternative module management system.
+In addition to the default Environment Modules system, Cray PE offers support for [Lmod](https://lmod.readthedocs.io) as an alternative module management system.

 Lmod is a Lua-based module system that loads and unloads modulefiles, handles path variables, and manages library and header files.

-The CPE implementation of Lmod is hierarchical, managing module dependencies and ensuring any module a user has access to is compatible with other loaded modules.
+The Cray PE implementation of Lmod is hierarchical, managing module dependencies and ensuring any module a user has access to is compatible with other loaded modules.

 Lmod loads related compiler, network, CPU, and MPI modules adding dynamic module paths to the Lmod hierarchy: